assansanogo/Opteeq/README.md

 docker-compose up
 ```

-2. Put all the configuration file, image and lebel in data folder.
+2. Put all the configuration files, images and labels in the data folder.

 ```shell
 sh train.sh
 ```

-## 2.2 Cutie
+## 2.2 CUTIE

 ### 2.2.1 Data preprocessing